Red Sox vs. Dodgers MLB Betting Odds, Trends & Prediction

-The Boston Red Sox head to L.A. to face the Dodgers at 10:10 PM ET on Friday night on NESN.
-It’s the first game of a three-game set.
+The Boston Red Sox remain in L.A. to face the Dodgers at 7:15 PM ET on Saturday night on FOX.
+It’s the second game of a three-game set.
 Keep reading for our Red Sox vs. Dodgers betting prediction.

 Can the Red Sox win the game outright as money-line road underdogs?